 Apart from the 70 million or so songs, users can also watch music videos and listen to live radio stations run by real DJs.
 When you first sign up for the service, it will try to build a music profile and suggest radio stations and playlists, which are about as good as Spotify’s (read: hit or miss).

 You can listen on desktops or via the iOS and Android apps.
 There’s no free tier, but new users can get a three-month trial before shelling out $9.99 per month for a subscription.
 Family plans are available for $14.99/month.
 As a bonus, you can bundle Apple Music with other Apple services starting at just $14.95/month, which includes TV+.
 Other Apple One bundles include additional services.

 3. Pandora Radio

 As you might know, Pandora is a bit different than other streaming services.
 It’s more like a custom radio station than a jukebox.
 Users create “stations” based on the stylistic similarities between songs and artists, and then Pandora’s algorithm plays music that matches those stats.

-Deezer is a nearly identical clone of Spotify.
-Like other services on this list, it includes a huge library, on-demand radio and more.
+Deezer is one of the closest music apps to Spotify.
+Like other services on this list, it includes a huge library (over 56 million tracks), on-demand radio, and more.

 When you first sign up for the service, you’ll build a profile of your listening habits by selecting your favorite genres and artists.
 Then it will suggest playlists based on those choices.
 It doesn’t do an excellent job at picking up on your tastes, but it will still build a personal playlist (called your “flow”) with the music it thinks you’ll like.